 Frequently Asked Questions

-A: No, Golden Life Management (GLM) is a family-owned and operated Canadian company.
+A: Golden Life Management (GLM) is a family-owned and operated Canadian company.
+Island Health contracts GLM to provide medical care and beds for Aitken Community Hospice.

 Q: Who makes hiring decisions for the Aitken Community Hospice?